Know the importance of taking care of the liver

 There are many disorders that can compromise liver health.
 However, the functions of this organ are not only altered by the development of certain pathologies, but also by lifestyle.

-Although part of its functions is to detoxify your body, an excessive accumulation of toxins can deteriorate it.
-In fact, you can suffer attacks by the immune system or have imbalances due to inflammatory problems and being overweight.
+Although part of its functions are to detoxify your body, an excessive accumulation of toxins can deteriorate it.
+In fact, you can suffer attacks from the immune system or have imbalances due to inflammatory problems and being overweight.

 The liver requires special attention.
-It is essential to be attentive to any symptom that alerts problems, especially if there is exposure to any risk factor.
+It is essential to be attentive to any symptoms that warn of problems, especially if there is exposure to any risk factor.

-These symptoms may vary depending on the disease.
-However, many of these manifestations are similar and require a medical evaluation to determine their origin.
+These symptoms can vary depending on the disease.
+However, many of these manifestations are similar and require medical evaluation to determine their origin.

 The main warning signs that the liver is not working well are: